PDP-10/its/README.md

 from scratch.

 1. First, magnetic tape images are created from files in `src` and `bin`.
-There are two bootable tapes, and one tape with files in DUMP backup format.
+There are two bootable tapes, and two tapes with files in DUMP backup format.

-2. Then the tapes are used to create a file system on an RP06 disk and populate it with a minimal system, and also source code.
+2. Then the tapes are used to create a file system on an RP06 disk and populate it with a minimal system.

-3. Next, the system is booted from the disk, and the following programs are rebuilt:
+3. Next, the system is booted from the disk.
+Source code is loaded from tape, and the following programs are rebuilt:

    - MIDAS, the assembler.
    - DDT, debugger and HACTRN user login shell.